Steven D. Wexner: Honors and awards

-Professional memberships and positions
+Professional memberships

-Wexner is an active member of 43 learned societies and has held more than 70 appointed or elected offices in these societies.

-As of October 2020, Wexner is vice-chair of the Board of Regents of the American College of Surgeons.
-Through this position he also serves as vice-chair of the executive committee of the Board of Regents, the vice-chair of the Finance Committee of the ACS, and the Regental Liaison to the ACS Board of Governors.

-Wexner is the founding Chair of the National Accreditation Program for Rectal Cancer (NAPRC), a position he has held since 2017 and was reappointed to in 2023.
-He contributed to establishing this accreditation program with the American College of Surgeon's Commission on Cancer, which aims to implement educational and medical standards for rectal cancer treatment.

 From 2011 to 2012, Wexner served as president of the American Society of Colon and Rectal Surgeons, for which he gave a Presidential Address in 2012.
 Prior to that, from 2010 to 2011 he served as president of the American Board of Colon and Rectal Surgery.
 He also served as president of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) from 2006 to 2007.
 In 2007 he delivered the SAGES Presidential Address entitled "Trials and tribulations in the history of surgical innovation."

-Additionally, Wexner served on the Board of Regents of the American College of Surgeons from 2012 to 2021, including as vice-chair from 2020-2021.
+Wexner served on the Board of Regents of the American College of Surgeons from 2012 to 2021, including as vice-chair from 2020-2021.
 Within this organization he is on the executive committee for the Commission on Cancer.
 He was also the founding chair of the National Accreditation Program for Rectal Cancer from 2018-2025.

-Wexner has served as the president of other professional organizations, including the American Society of Colon and Rectal Surgeons Research Foundation (2014-2016), the Florida Gastroenterologic Society (2004-2005), and South Florida Chapter of the American College of Surgeons (2000-2004, two terms).
+Wexner has served as the president of the American Society of Colon and Rectal Surgeons Research Foundation (2014-2016), the Florida Gastroenterologic Society (2004-2005), and South Florida Chapter of the American College of Surgeons (2000-2004, two terms).
 He served for six years as a governor to the ACS, was past chair of the ACS advisory council for colon and rectal surgery from 2001-2005, and was a member of the Accreditation Council for Graduate Medical Education residency review committee for colon and rectal surgery from 1999-2004.
 In addition to being licensed in multiple states in the United States, Wexner is licensed in the United Kingdom with the General Medical Council and he is listed as a colorectal surgeon on the specialist register.